 If there is a larger discrepancy in the marks, the writing tasks are marked for a third time, and the final mark is checked by the Senior Assessment Manager.

 You will be able to access your results online from 27 February 2017.
 Results will also be sent to the university you have registered under.
-If you are applying to both the University of Navarra and CEU Cardenal Herrera, please get in touch with our Helpdesk team to arrange the sharing of your results with both institutions.
+If you are applying to both Universidad de Navarra and CEU Cardenal Herrera, please get in touch with our Helpdesk team to arrange the sharing of your results with both institutions.